Verdify Book a Fit Call

 You want AI to auto-close tickets on day one.

-The team cannot define permission boundaries.
+The team cannot define permission limits.

 There is no reliable source of truth for customer or product context.